Here's who is going where in League Two as transfer window gets going - 2nd Jan 2024

 The transfer window has officially opened it’s door for business.

-League Two sides have already taken advantage with Notts County, Wrexham and Walsall amongst those who have already agreed deals for new players or with current squad members.
+Around the league, Notts County, Wrexham and Walsall are amongst those who have already agreed deals for new players or with current squad members.

-MK Dons have done some sharp business in the loan market, while Colchester United will need to find a new striker after they lost Joe Taylor following his recall by Luton.
+MK Dons have done some sharp business in the loan market to boost their attacking options, while Colchester United will need to find a new striker after they lost Joe Taylor following his recall by Luton.

 Here are the latest rumours and done deals as of 2nd January 2024.